 Historical reason: Amsterdam is a city where trade has always been more important than ideology or religion – overly strong views would only hamper relations.
 Too, Amsterdam is traditionally a city of immigrants.
 Jews from Spain and French protestants found a safe haven, centuries ago.
 When it comes to prostitution or the use of drugs the Dutch feel that if it’s going to happen anyway it is better to legalize and control it than to let it fester underground.
 [More about Amsterdam’s tolerance]

-In the Worldwide Cost of Living survey 2010, conducted by Mercer Consulting, Amsterdam ranks 57th (down from 35th in 2012).
+In the Worldwide Cost of Living survey 2012, conducted by Mercer Consulting, Amsterdam ranks 57th (down from 35th in 2012).
 The highest ranking, 1, indicates the most expensive city.
 Number 207 is the cheapest place to live: Bishkek in Kyrgyzstan.

 While tipping is common, by law all prices in the Netherlands include tax and tips.
 However, leaving a tip (fooi — sounds like ‘foy’ with a drawn-out ‘o’) is customary in restaurants, bars, and pubs.
 [Tipping guidelines]